All posts

-3 min reading
+3 minute reading

 Later this month, Symbiosis is launching the SIS Chain – a custom-built blockchain that will host all core protocol operations moving forward.
 As part of this, Symbiosis will transition from relying on third-party Layer 2 infrastructure to running its own dedicated chain.
 The move brings full operational control, faster upgrade cycles, and better alignment between protocol design and execution.
 Most importantly, it unlocks tighter integration between token utility and usage – all swaps, bridges, and operations on the SIS Chain will now consume $SIS.

-$SIS Becomes the SIS Chain’s Native Gas Token
+$SIS becomes the SIS Chain’s native gas token

 With the launch of the new Symbiosis Host Chain, the $SIS governance token will officially become the native gas token for all protocol operations.
 Users won’t need to bridge manually – cross-chain swaps and protocol interactions will automatically route through the SIS Chain as part of the backend architecture.
 Every transaction (whether a swap, bridge, or other cross-chain action) will now consume $SIS as gas.
 This creates a direct and structural link between usage of the protocol and demand for the $SIS token, reinforcing its utility at the core of the Symbiosis ecosystem.

-What You Can Expect from the SIS Chain
+What you can expect from the SIS Chain

 The SIS Chain is purpose-built for cross-chain activity – with fast execution, simple tooling, and native token utility at its core.
 First, all fees are paid in $SIS.
 Every swap, bridge, or interaction on the chain consumes $SIS directly, tying protocol usage to real token demand.
 The more activity on the Symbiosis Protocol, the more $SIS is used – simple as that.